kartik-venugopal/aural-player/README.md

    * Grouping of tracks by artist/album/genre for convenient browsing
    * Searching and sorting
    * Type selection: Just start typing the name of a track to try to find it within the playlist
+   * Functions to conveniently crop/invert track selection, reorder tracks, and scroll through the playlist view

 * **History:**
    * Favorites list and chronologically ordered recent items lists for added convenience.
 Find tracks you recently added/played or favorited, and add or play them with one click.